ztsrxh/ztsrxh.github.io/_pages/rscd.md

 # Road Surface Classification Dataset

 The prior knowledge of road surface states is essential for improving the safety and ride comfort of autonomous vehicles.
 Previewing road conditions with vision sensor is verified to be an effective solution.
-However, there is still a lack of a large-scale road surface image dataset.
 We release this **R**oad **S**urface **C**lassification **D**ataset (RSCD), which is the first dataset in this field containing 1 million image samples with detailed road `material`, `friction` and `unevenness` level annotations.

 ## Data Acquisition
 <p style="text-align: justify;">
-The original pictures are captured with a 2M monocular camera.
-To ensure high resolution of the road surface area, the camera is mounted on bonnet with a certain pitch angle.
-The pictures are collected and stored with the acquisition platform.
+Original pictures are captured with a 2M monocular camera.
+To ensure high resolution of road surface area, the camera is mounted on bonnet with a certain pitch angle.
-Aiming at developing practical driving assistance applications, we conducted real-vehicle image acquisition under as many working conditions as possible.
-The generalization capability of the classification algorithm to be developed is enlarged at the dataset level.
-The experiments lasted from January to July, 2022 in Beijing and covered about 700 kilometers of roads.
+We acquire real-world data under as diverse working conditions as possible.
+Experiments lasted from January to July, 2022 in Beijing and covered about 700 kilometers of roads.
+The generalization capability of models to be developed is enlarged at the dataset level.
 </p>

 <p style="text-align: justify;">